WayneLaMooper/FullStackOpenExercises/part0/NewNoteDiagram.md

     server-->>browser: [{"content": "HTML is easy", "date": "2023-1-1"},...] deactivate server

-    Note right of browser: The browser executes the callback function that renders the notes
+    Note right of browser: The browser executes the callback function that renders the notes, which should include the recently submitted new note
 ```